neurobazaar/csc435-zeromq-tutorial/README.md

 git submodule update
 ```

-To run the Java solution you will need to have Java 1.7.x and Maven 3.6.x installed on your systems.
+To run the Java programs you will need to have Java 1.7.x and Maven 3.6.x installed on your systems.
 You will also need to install the JeroMQ (Java ZeroMQ) library and development jar.
 On Ubuntu 22.04 you can install Java, Maven and JeroMQ using the following commands:

 ```
 sudo apt install openjdk-17-jdk maven libjeromq-java